seud0nym/tch-gui-unhide/extras/README.md

 - Adds the *tmp* module to /etc/rsyncd.conf to allow read/write access to the /tmp directory via rsync (e.g. `rsync 192.168.0.1::tmp`)
 - Adds the *usb* module to /etc/rsyncd.conf to allow read/write access to the USB device via rsync (e.g. `rsync 192.168.0.1::usb`)
 #### Firmware Applicability
-Should be applicable to all firmware versions supported by `tch-gui-unhide`.
+Should be applicable to all firmware versions supported by `tch-gui-unhide`, except 20.4 as there is no compatible repository for firmware 20.4 packages.
 #### Prerequisites
-Install rsyncd using the opkg command: `opkg install rsync rsyncd`
+Install rsyncd using the `opkg` command (see **opkg Configuration** [`below`](https://github.com/seud0nym/tch-gui-unhide/tree/master/extras#opkg-Configuration)): `opkg install rsync rsyncd`
 #### Installation
 `./tch-gui-unhide -x rsyncd`
 #### Removal Instructions